On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of the Existence Result (Clause 2) of Theorem

-Now, turn to how the test performs under the alternative hypothesis that the conditional independence relation does not hold.
+Now, let's turn to how the test performs under the alternative hypothesis that the conditional independence statement does not hold.
 Let $P^*$ be the (unknown) true distribution under the alternative hypothesis.
 So $L_1(P^*) > 0$.
 Let $P$ an arbitrary distribution in the open ball $B_{L_1(P^*)/32}\left( P^* \right)$.
-Let $\widehat{P}_n$ be the random empirical distribution generated from $P$ with sample size $n$.
-By inequality (\ref{eqn-bound}) and lemma \ref{lem-hoeffding}, we have the following result: For any $n$ large enough to guarantee that $\frac{1}{4} L_1(P^*) \ge \frac{1}{n^{1/4}}$, the following inequality
+Let $\hat{P}_n$ be the random empirical distribution generated from $P$ with sample size $n$.
+Consider the following inequality: